 Online divorces are just as legitimate as filing for divorce with an attorney – the process and paperwork is exactly the same.
 Similar to what a local attorney does, online divorce websites regularly keep up-to-date on the divorce laws and regulations for each state.
 This allows the service to generate the exact same state specific and court-ready divorce papers that you would receive from a local attorney but at a significantly reduced price.

-Do you need a lawyer for a ‘pro se' divorce?
+Do you need a lawyer for a ‘pro se' uncontested divorce?

 A ‘pro se' divorce is an uncontested divorce; a divorce where both parties agree on everything and there are no disputes over custody of children, division of property/assets/debt, alimony, child support, etc. If this applies to your situation, you only need proper divorce paperwork to end the marriage.